apollographql/federation/CONTRIBUTING.md

 ### Small bug fixes

 For a small bug fix change (less than ~20 lines of code changed), feel free to open a pull request.
-We’ll try to merge it as fast as possible and ideally publish a new release on the same day.
-The only requirement is, make sure you also add a test that verifies the bug you are trying to fix.
+We’ll try to merge it as fast as possible.
+The only requirement is, make sure you also add a test that verifies the bug you are trying to fix, and that the coverage report covers as much of your code as possible.

 ### Suggesting features